 Conviction for any offence mentioned in question 6.1 shall entail criminal liability.
 Different sanctions including a fine and/or imprisonment, seizure of infringing copies and delivery or disposal thereof are codified for different offences and their varying degrees.
-The fine may go up to a maximum of approximately USD 2,900, and the maximum prescribed imprisonment can extend up to three years.
-Each and every subsequent conviction for such offence of copyright infringement shall also entail the same maximum limits for fine as well as imprisonment.
+The fine may go up to a maximum of approximately USD 2,700, and the maximum prescribed imprisonment can extend up to three years.
+Each and every subsequent conviction for such offence of copyright infringement shall also entail the same maximum limits in terms of monetary fines and imprisonment.

-Current Developments
+7 Current Developments